martinsleveland/w0rld0f5xcret5/README.md

 ## 🧠 What is w0rld0f5xcret5?

-`w0rld0f5xcret5` is a Python-based playground for digital exploration – blending tools, techniques, and interactablity through a GUI.
-It's like a **Swiss army knife** for skids.
+`w0rld0f5xcret5` is a Python-based toolkit for digital exploration – blending tools, techniques, and interactablity through a GUI.
 ---

 ## ⚙️ Features